lue-bird/elm-syntax-to-fsharp/node-elm-to-fsharp/README.md

 into a bundled `src/Elm.fs` file that exposes every value/function declaration (e.g. `Main_runOnString` for `Main.runOnString`)

+Be aware that no compile checks are performed before transpiling to F#

 ```bash
 npm install && npm run build